University of North Dakota: Campus

-Other facilities

-UND operates a satellite campus consisting of several buildings at Grand Forks International Airport where aviation students train.
-UND Aerospace also operates flight training centers in Crookston, Minnesota, and Phoenix, Arizona.
-UND owns and operates Ray Richards nine hole golf course south of the main UND campus.
-The School of Medicine and Health Sciences operates several clinics throughout North Dakota.
-The UND football team is a major tenant of the city of Grand Forks-owned Alerus Center.

-Sustainability

-The Council on Environmental Stewardship and Sustainability, made up of representatives from various departments, is exploring ways to improve sustainability.

-The campus's recycling system reduces UND's overall waste stream by 20 percent.
-UND has conducted lighting retrofits and installed heat recovery systems and power management technology for peak and off-peak use adjustment.
-Students are involved in promoting sustainability via recycling and other initiatives.
+At the heart of campus sits the Chester Fritz Library, the largest library in North Dakota.
+There are also northern and western campuses.
+The western part of the UND campus has modern styles of architecture.
 The Gorecki Alumni Center on campus is North Dakota's first LEED Platinum building.
-The building uses a combination of geothermal and solar panels to power the building.
+A combination of geothermal and solar panels are used to power the building.

 Academics

 UND offers more than 225 fields of study, including 108 undergraduate majors, 69 minors, 81 master's programs, 37 doctoral programs, and two professional programs (medicine and law).
 UND also has an interdisciplinary program that allows students to obtain a degree in virtually any course of study.
 A collection of online classes and degree programs are offered for students around the nation and world.
 This online program has been highly ranked by US News and other leading online college rankings.
-On campus, academic classrooms range from smaller rooms capable of seating around twenty students to large lecture bowls capable of seating hundreds at a time.
+On campus, academic classrooms range from smaller rooms capable of seating around 20 students to large lecture bowls capable of seating hundreds at a time.
 All areas have wireless access for laptops and technologically equipped classrooms enable professors to offer interactive lectures.
+Sanford Health, Altru Health System and Essentia Health partnered with the University of North Dakota to further medical education and simulations in a fleet of 4 trucks for North Dakota, allowing continued medical education all across the state.

 The university has ten academic divisions: